Pregnancy in CKD, ESRD, and transplant recipients

 What should we know about the care of a pregnant patient on chronic dialysis?

-Most patients on chronic dialysis suffer from sexual dysfunction, both due to physiological and psychosocial causes.
+Most patients on dialysis suffer from amenorrhea and sexual dysfunction:

-Diagnosis often occurs later in dialysis patients, with an average fetal gestational age of 16 weeks.
+When pregnancy occurs in a patient on dialysis, diagnosis often occurs late.
 Irregular menses and abdominal complaints are common in dialysis patients, and these symptoms may not be considered as related to pregnancy.
-Pregnancy is more common in patients with residual renal function.

 What should we know and counsel about the effects of pregnancy on chronic kidney disease?